 4. Cloud Gaming Services Grow and Expand

-Interest in cloud gaming has grown significantly over the last year.
+Interest in "cloud gaming" has grown by 447% over the last 5 years

 In theory, buying a game online should be an amazing experience.

 You can browse thousands of titles.
 And purchase a game instantly without needing to leave your house.

 But in practice, buying a game online has its problems.